Helen Bailey: Murder trial

 The detective who led the murder inquiry called Stewart a "greedy, wicked narcissist".
-Neighbours related episodes when Stewart revealed volcanic rages.
 Members of Stewart's former bowls club recalled how he was "obsessed with money" and extremely parsimonious: he accounted for every penny he spent or was owed, he caused a scene at a bowls match when asked to pay for a cup of tea as he argued that it should have been covered in his membership fee, he refused to chip in a few pounds for unforeseen repairs to the bowling green for the same reason, and he refused to participate in whip-rounds for colleagues' birthdays.

 Aftermath

 Stewart was the subject of the first episode of the true crime drama What The Killer Did Next, broadcast in February 2019 and presented by Philip Glenister.

 Death of Stewart's wife (2010)

 Following Stewart's conviction, the police began to re-examine the death of his first wife, Diane, in 2010.
 On 21 August 2018 he was arrested and questioned on suspicion of her murder.
 Subsequently charged with his wife's murder, Stewart appeared at St Albans Crown Court on 6 July 2020.
 He was remanded in custody until a plea hearing scheduled for 21 September 2020.
 In November 2021, Stewart pleaded not guilty to the charge.

 On 9 February 2022, Ian Stewart was found guilty of Diane Stewart's murder.
 He was sentenced to life imprisonment with a whole life order, meaning that he would have served the sentence without the possibility of parole.
 However, Stewart appealed his sentence, which was reduced to a 35-year minimum term by the Court of Appeal on 29 July.